Facebook Campaign Optimization in a Post-IDFA World

-However, most of the discussions so far have been focused on the impact this change had on mobile app campaigns.
+However, most discussions have focused on the impact this change had on mobile app campaigns.
 But what about acquisition activities on the mobile web?

-Since the introduction of iOS 14, many marketers have been trying to remedy the attribution limitations by adding an extra step in the conversion funnel with an m-web landing page as an intermediate step to the download, or simply switching to mobile web campaigns, although so far this does not seem to be the ultimate solution to all our evils.
+Since iOS 14, many marketers have been trying to “heal” the attribution limitations by adding an extra step in the conversion funnel.
+They are doing so with an m-web landing page as an intermediate step to the download, or simply switching to mobile web campaigns, although this does not seem to be the ultimate solution to all our evils.

-Although most marketers are aware of what’s happening by now, let’s take a step back and better understand what the ATT framework means for mobile marketers.
+Although most marketers know what’s happening now, let’s take a step back and better understand what the ATT framework means for mobile marketers.

 With iOS 14, Apple took a strong stance against the use of user data for marketing purposes.
-Facebook, above all, was in the middle of the earthquake as Apple took a clear stand against the way the Social Network used users’ data to profit from advertising.
+Facebook, above all, was in the middle of the earthquake as Apple took a clear stand against how the Social Network used users’ data to profit from advertising.

-With the ATT framework, developers have to now get clear consent for IDFA tracking, specifically, if you have a mobile app, with iOS 14, you have 2 options:
+With the ATT framework, developers now have to get explicit consent for IDFA tracking.
+Specifically, if you have a mobile app with iOS 14, you have two options:

-- Ask for clear consent (and hope users will give you the rights to be tracked)
+- Ask for clear permission (and hope users will give you the rights to be tracked)

 - Don’t ask for anything and live in an anonymous world with no way to know how your marketing dollars are performing

-As mentioned earlier, many marketers have hoped that web-to-mobile campaigns would have solved the tracking issues, with a workaround that Apple didn’t think about.
-However, Facebook, the most affected marketing network, made it clear that the ATT would have harmed both app and web campaigns.
+As mentioned earlier, many marketers have hoped that web-to-mobile campaigns would have solved the tracking issues with a workaround Apple didn’t think about.
+However, Facebook—the most affected marketing network—made it clear that the ATT would have harmed both app and web campaigns.

 “Businesses that advertise mobile apps, as well as those that optimize, target, and report on web conversion events from any of our business tools will be affected.
 As more people, opt-out of tracking on iOS 14 devices, ads personalization, and performance reporting will be limited for both app and web conversion events.”Source

-Although the information is abundant online about ATT’s impact on mobile app campaigns on Facebook, there’s little about its impact on mobile web campaigns.
-Considering the current scenario, and the uncertainty ahead of us, we have put together simply and clearly, what happens to mobile web campaigns when a user opt-out of tracking.
+Although the information is abundant online about ATT’s impact on mobile campaign optimization on Facebook, there’s little about its impact on mobile web campaigns.
+Considering the current scenario and the uncertainty ahead of us, we have put together, simply and clearly, what happens to mobile web campaigns when a user opt-out of tracking.